nitrictech/docs/docs/docs/collections/overview.md

 ### Sub-collections

 A sub-collection is a collection that belongs to a single document.
-If we use `usa` as a parent document example then `cities` might be a sub-collection that holds cities within that country.
+If we use `usa` as a parent document example then `states` might be a sub-collection that holds states within that country.

 ### Create a collection